-A. Students are expected to work eight 5-day, 40-hour weeks.
+A. Students are encouraged to work five days a week for eight consecutive weeks.
 However, mentors have the flexibility of arranging the work schedule to fit their needs and those of the student.

 Q. Can a student work more than 40 hours in one week?

 A. Yes.
 AFS leaves the exact details of the student’s schedule up to the mentor, since they may have various projects that may take the full 40 hours or more one week and less than 40 hours in another week.
 If a student works extra hours in a given week, it is expected that the mentor will allow them to work less than 40 hours in another week.